 Mark Wayne Glasmire is happier than he's ever been.
-His new, seven-song EP, MARK WAYNE GLASMIRE, was released in January and the project has already given the resident of Arlington, Texas a #1 European single ("I Like You").
+His new, seven-song EP, "MWG", is finally complete, and the project has already given the resident of Arlington, Texas a #1 European single ("I Like You").
 "I'm in a really good place right now," says the personable singer/songwriter.
 "I'm spending a lot more time on my music - a luxury I've never had before."
 For Glasmire, the extra hours spent advancing his career are exciting and invigorating.
-"I really believe that music is my life's purpose, and I feel that this project shows that more than anything I've done before," he explains.
+"I really believe that music is my life's purpose, and I feel that "MWG" shows that more than anything I've done before," he explains.

 Mark's last CD, the critically-acclaimed LIFE GOES ON (2009) gave him several hits: "You Opened My Eyes" held the #1 spot on the International Country HotDisc Chart for a total of four weeks and performed well on the national U.S. Music Row Chart, while "Everything Is Gonna Be Alright" was a favorite at country radio around the globe.
 "LIFE GOES ON was a good album," Mark says.
 "But I think this new EP is even better."